momueh/plantsy/README.md

 The application will run on `localhost:5173` in your browser.

+## Testing

+Example images for testing purposes can be found in the src/assets directory.

 ## Acknowledgments

 Thanks to the Plant.id API for providing the services for plant identification and health assessment.